Reduce the day to one indoor anchor

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Use RISD Museum as the cleanest indoor cultural reset in Providence.
 It is one of the strongest official same-day anchors when the original outdoor or scattered family plan stops working.

+Use Providence Children's Museum when the day needs a more play-led indoor answer.
 This is the strongest official option when the family reset needs hands-on time rather than a more adult cultural stop.

+Check Roger Williams Park Zoo if the family pivot can still stay outdoors and structured.
 This helps when the original plan falls apart but the day still supports one contained destination move.

+Use RIPTA only if one family-friendly transit move makes the reset easier.
 Providence is still strongest when the family recovery plan stays as compact as possible.

 The point of the page is to simplify the next move honestly, not to pretend this guide can replace the official source or the real situation on the ground.